PrimaveraDeveloper/lithium/dir/common/specs/ns-spec-2.0.md

 - `WorkerEnabled`: a value indicating whether the notifications worker is enabled.
 The default value is true.
 - `WorkerWaitInterval`: the period of time between executions of the background worker.
 The default value is 30 seconds.
+- `CleanUpWaitInterval`: the period of time between executions of the background worker that deletes probe email templates.
+The default value is 1 day.
 - `DefaultManagers` : a list of default managers (the email addresses of these users) (see back-office).
+- `EmailNotificationsPerCycle`: the maximum number of email notifications processed by the work per execution.
+The default value is 50.
 - `EmailNotificationsTimeout`: the timeout (in minutes) for email notifications.
 The default value is 180 minutes.
+- `SmsNotificationsPerCycle` : the maximum number of SMS notifications processed by the work per execution.
+The default value is 50.
 - `SmsNotificationsTimeout`: the timeout (in minutes) for SMS notifications.
 The default value is 180 minutes.
+- `NotificationsTimeToLive`: the maximum amount of time notifications are persisted in storage (and then deleted).
+The default value is 180 days.

 > Any notification that is not processed by the background worker before the corresponding timeout (`EmailNotificationsTimeout` or `SmsNotificationsTimeout`) as elapsed is abandoned and marked as failed.